-Again, Hypnosis is not a state of deep sleep but a condition where the co-therapist is in a higher state of awareness.
+Again, Hypnosis is not a state of deep sleep but a condition where an individual is in a higher state of awareness.
 The conscious mind (the analytical mind) is suppressed and the sub-conscious mind (a place where all your memories are stored of everything that has ever happened to you) is more alert.
-This alertness helps the co-therapist to concentrate exclusively on the Hypnotherapist’s voice.
+This alertness helps an individual to concentrate exclusively on the Hypnotherapist’s voice.
 The Hypnotherapist then gives instructions to the subconscious mind to locate deep-rooted core beliefs, patterns, habits, or ideas that no longer promote positive development.
-After the conscious realization and elimination process, the Hypnotherapist is able to suggest thoughts, concepts and lifestyle adaptations to the co-therapist.
-These suggestions are the seeds of which become firmly planted for the change the co-therapist desires.
+After the conscious realization and elimination process, the Hypnotherapist can suggest thoughts, concepts and lifestyle adaptations to the individual seeking change.
+These suggestions are the seeds of which become firmly planted to make a change.

 Anyone who desires a change in their life can be “hypnotized” and achieve great results with Hypnotherapy.